-Hair loss, hair shedding, hair shedding with roots attached, hair fall and overall hair thinning are not specifically listed on the official FDA-approved label for these drugs as a side effect.
-However, there are many hair loss complaints on the internet to be found related to gabapentin/Neurontin and pregabalin/Lyrica from male and female patients concerned about the increase in hair loss related symptoms and hair texture changes.
+Hair loss, hair shedding, hair shedding with roots attached, hair fall, and overall hair thinning are not specifically listed on the official FDA-approved label for these drugs as a side effect.
+However, there are many hair loss complaints on the internet to be found related to gabapentin/Neurontin and pregabalin/Lyrica from male and female patients concerned about the increase in hair loss-related symptoms and hair texture changes.
 Some have noted that the FDA-approved gabapentin label includes the ambiguous term “hair disorder.”
-For those that believe that Lyrica / pregabalin does not have known hair loss side effects on the label, I encourage them to see p.19 in the FDA-approved pregabalin prescribing information which includes “alopecia” (medical term for hair loss) under side effects.
+For those that believe that Lyrica / pregabalin does not have known hair loss side effects on the label, I encourage them to see p.19 in the FDA-approved pregabalin prescribing information which includes “alopecia” (the medical term for hair loss) under side effects.

 Medications & Hair Loss Side Effects